productsystem/constraint-solver/README.md

+# Constrained Dynamics
+A simple implementation of a constrained mechanics simulator using C++ for the solving, Raylib for basic visualization and Python for plotting error.

+## Working
+The implementation is based off of the paper https://www.cs.cmu.edu/~baraff/pbm/constraints.pdf.
+Currently it simulates a basic double pendulum setup, with a fixed and circle constraint.

 # Raylib-Quickstart
 A simple cross platform template for setting up a project with the bleeding edge raylib code.
 Works with C or C++.